 An IND to study the disease-modifying properties of ACI-24 for the prevention of cognitive decline with Down syndrome was filed and cleared by the FDA.
-ACI-24 is expected to enter Phase 1 clinical studies for Down syndrome at the end of 2015 after the authorization of the amended protocol.
+ACI-24 commenced the Phase 1 clinical study for Down syndrome at the end of 2015 after the authorization of the amended protocol.
 The study is supported by a substantial NIH grant and other grants from the LuMind Research Down Syndrome Foundation.

-The diagram above, based on unpublished work by AC Immune in collaboration with Dr. Mobley, shows in a Down syndrome mouse model (Ts65Dn) a 20% significant improvement of the memory (left) and a 27% reduction of Abeta in the brain following vaccination with ACI-DS-01, the mouse equivalent of ACI-24 (right).
+The diagram above, based on work published by AC Immune in collaboration with Dr. Mobley of University of California, San Diego in March 2016, shows in a Down syndrome mouse model (Ts65Dn) a 20% significant improvement of the memory (left) and a 27% reduction of Abeta in the brain following vaccination with ACI-DS-01, the mouse equivalent of ACI-24 (right).